eslint-community/eslint-plugin-eslint-plugin/README.md

 ### <a name='Semanticversioningpolicy'></a>Semantic versioning policy

 The list of recommended rules will only change in a major release of this plugin.
 However, new non-recommended rules might be added in a minor release of this plugin.
-Therefore, the using the `all`, `rules`, and `tests` presets is **not recommended for production use**, because the addition of new rules in a minor release could break your build.
+Therefore, using the `all`, `rules`, and `tests` presets is **not recommended for production use**, because the addition of new rules in a minor release could break your build.

 ### <a name='Presetusage'></a>Preset usage